-Due to the close proximity of the Queensland Electricity Commission, high tension power lines to the pipeline an induced voltage study was undertaken.
-The study was commissioned to determine the possibility of hazardous voltages being induced onto the pipeline in the event of an earth current fault occurring on the high tension power lines (Refer to Appendix IV for report data).
+Due to the close proximity of the Queensland Electricity Commission, high tension power lines an induced voltage study was undertaken.
+The study was commissioned to determine the possibility of hazardous voltages being induced onto the water main in the event of an earth current fault occurring on the high tension power lines (Refer to Appendix IV for the Report Data).

-BRISBANE CITY COUNCIL LOGAN CITY TRUNK MAIN · WACOL SECTION CATHODIC PROTECTION COMMISSIONING REPORT APRIL 1995 Date: 18/4/95
+BRISBANE CITY COUNCIL LOGAN CITY TRUNK MAIN - ANSTEAD SECTION CATHODIC PROTECTION COMMISSIONING REPORT APRIL 1995 Date: 18/4/95